 I sometimes think about asking them.
 But I never do because I’m a coward.
 I’m afraid of the answers I might receive.

-If I ask my son, he might remind me that I cursed at him while at Disney a few months back.
+If I ask my son, he might remind me that I told him to fuck off while at Disney a few months back.
 Or he might remind me of the day I lectured him about his irresponsibility all the way to school and continued by shouting through my open car window so he could still hear me, as witnessed by a cadre of his interested peers.

 If I ask my people-pleaser daughter, she might just tell me what I want to hear instead of what I want to know.
 Or she might remind me that I hid in the bathroom for an hour yesterday while she waited patiently for me to start her Tinker Bell DVD.

 Then I remember how my son cried as a young boy if ever he saw me with tears.
 And how he demanded we sit in the same chair every evening after dinner as we giggled through Dexter’s Laboratory together.
 I remember how he never forgets to say, “Love you, Mom” each time he leaves the house to drive away on his own.

 Then I remember how my daughter gets her Little Mermaid ice pack out of the freezer and holds it to the back of my head until her little fingers freeze each time I mention a headache.
 I remember that beautiful smile meant only for me as she runs out of her ballet class each week to jump into my arms.